I’m Jackie Hewitt-Main OBE and I was diagnosed as severely dyslexic in my 40s – it took a while!

-The Founder of The Cascade Foundation, Jackie Hewitt-Main, herself only diagnosed as severely dyslexic in her forties, was a happy child … until she went to school.
-With a thirst for learning, she was an enthusiastic pupil on her first day.
-But she was soon branded as ‘thick’ and a failure.
-Unable to learn to read and write like the other children, she was sent off to the remedial class where she was expected to colour in and play with beads.
+Growing up, I was always a happy child that was until I went to school.
+With a thirst for learning, I was definitely and enthusiastic pupil but I was soon branded as ‘thick’ and a failure but I had no idea why.
+I was simply unable to learn to read and write like the other children and was, sent to the remedial class where I spent most of my days colouring in and playing with beads.

-Despite her avid curiosity about the wide world, she became increasingly frustrated that none of her teachers seemed to know how to teach her.
-At secondary school she self-harmed, developed eating disorders and seriously considered suicide.
+Despite my avid curiosity about the wider world, I became increasingly frustrated that none of her teachers seemed to know how to teach me.
+At secondary school things only got worse; I began to self-harm, developed eating disorders and seriously considered suicide.

-Once her son was well enough, she took him to college each day to do the exams he had missed at school.
-There she met a brilliant teacher, Sue Blackburn, who immediately recognised Jackie’s learning difficulties and arranged an assessment for her.
+Once he was well enough, I took him to college each day to do the exams he had missed at school.
+It was there that I met a brilliant teacher, Sue Blackburn, who immediately recognised my own learning difficulties and arranged an assessment for me.
 This led to a statement of special educational needs (SEN), which diagnosed severe dyslexia, along with dyspraxia, dyscalculia, ADHD and slight Asperger’s syndrome.
-So, she wasn’t thick after all!
+So, I wasn’t thick after all!

-This was the springboard Jackie needed.
-She went on to study for a degree in SEN (special educational needs) and a PGCE teaching qualification.
-For her dissertation, Jackie chose to research a sadly neglected area – dyslexia in prisons.
-From this was born the idea for Jackie’s prison projects and the seed was sown that grew into this charity – The Cascade Foundation.
+This was the springboard I needed and I went on to study for a degree in SEN (special educational needs) and a PGCE teaching qualification.
+For my dissertation, I chose to research a sadly neglected area – dyslexia in prisons.
+From this was born the idea for my prison projects and the seed was sown that grew into this amazing charity – The Cascade Foundation.

 If you’d like to support Jackie’s work, you can make a donation to The Cascade Foundation via the Paypal link below using your credit or debit card.
 Many thanks in advance!